 There is a regular ferry boat which will take you across to nearby Hvar (which is generally considered to be a bit of a party island).
 The ferry takes about 90 minutes and from Hvar, you can take boats out to various other islands, many of which hold beach parties.

-Even if you are just into history and culture, Hvar is worth a visit, but if you enjoy good food, drink, nightlife and sunbathing then this is really the place to be.
+Even if you are just into history and culture, Hvar is worth a visit, but if you enjoy good food, drink, nightlife and sunbathing then this is really one of the things to do in Split.

 10. Sample Split’s seafood

 Being right on the coast means that Split’s fresh seafood is definitely worth a try.
 For authentic seafood meals head to Noštromo restaurant which is located right by the fish market.